captainchicken2023/Predicting-Flight-Delays/README.md

 ## Delay Observations
 The most delayed origins and destinations charts were topped by similar airport codes.
 The most delayed airlines also happen to provide the most flights, though Southwest had a significantly higher rate.
 This metric may be an anomaly when compared with other reports which reflect Delta and American as the top two carriers.

 Regardless, it is important to bear in mind that the busiest locations and top service companies may naturally experience a higher chance of delays.

 Additional delay notes:
 - Peaks in June/July, and December
 - Very slight trendline decrease as month progresses
-- Peaks dates 11th, 16th, 23rd, 26th
+- Peak dates: 11th, 16th, 23rd, 26th
 - Significant decrease in delays on 31st correlates with fewer scheduled flights
 - Fewer delays observed on Tuesdays, Wednesdays, and Saturdays

-## Predictions: Logistical Regression & Random Forest
+## Predictions: Model Comparison
 Let's quickly compare models before getting started:

 1. Logistical Regression